Fockea comaru N.E.Br.

-Native to South Africa (Eastern Cape and Western Cape).
+This species is native to South Africa (Eastern Cape and Western Cape).

 Fockea comaru is a caudiciform succulent with large tuber and annual thin branches that appear at the beginning of winter.
 The caudex is variable in shape, grey, or brown and can grow up to 10 inches (25 cm) in diameter.
-Branches are erect, decumbent or climbing and grow up to 12 inches (30 cm) long.
+Branches are erect, decumbent, or climbing and grow up to 12 inches (30 cm) long.
 Leaves are gray-green, narrow, up to 1.2 inches (3 cm) long, with margins that are.
 Flowers have five lance-shaped sepals and five narrow yellow-green to brown-green corolla lobes on a bell-shaped corolla tube.
 They appear in spring and summer.

 The specific epithet "comaru" derives from the Khoisan languages, a unique group of African languages.